razumolla/node-express-mysql/README.md

+# node-express-mysql
-# node-express-boilerplate-v3# A boilerplate for building RESTful APIs using Node.js, Express.js and MySQL
+# A boilerplate for building RESTful APIs using Node.js, Express.js and MySQL

 ## Manual Installation